4DGB/hic-converter/tools/readme.md

 # The hic-converter tools
 Description of executalbe tools.

+## Conversion of ginteractions file to short file
+"gin.to.short.py" converts an input ginteractions file a short file.

+    ./gin.to.short.py -i ./path/to/ginteractions.tsv -g ./path/to/chrom.sizes.tsv -o ./output/path/out.short

-## Converting to .h5 to .hic
+## Converting an .h5 file to an .hic
-"./h5.to.hic.sh" converts input .h5 files to a juicer compatable .hic file.
+"h5.to.hic.sh" converts input .h5 files to a juicer compatable .hic file.

     conda activate hicexplorerenv

-    ./h5.to.hic -m in.h5 -g chr.size.bed
+    ./h5.to.hic.sh -m ./path/to/in.h5 -g ./path/to/chrom.size.bed -o ./path/to/out.hic

 It requires a python environment with HiCExplorer installed.
 See main page for details.
 This script utlizes conversion functions from HiCExplorer, custom python scripting, and juicer tools to convert an .h5 file to a .hic file.